Chemaclass/chemaclass.com/content/blog/2022-01-24-the-power-of-authority-and-obedience.md

 ![blog-cover](/images/blog/2022-01-24/cover.jpg)

 Milgram was interested in researching how far people would go in obeying an instruction if it involved harming another person, and how easily people could be influenced into committing atrocities.
-For example, Germans in WWII.
+Eg: Germans in WWII.

 <!-- more -->